Last updated 6 June 2020

 Where I live on Australia’s east coast, Christmas falls smack bang in the middle of summer and its hot.
 So hot in fact Christmas Day usually involves a swim in the pool just to bring the core body temperature down.
 If you’re lucky enough to be in an air-conditioned home, Christmas lunch is enjoyed in a room regulated at a comfortable temperature.
 But as much as I love downing cold turkey and ham with a selection of chilled salads on Christmas Day, I’m yearning for a ‘white’ Christmas experience.

-Yes, I was definitely yearning for a cooler climate.
-I was more than ready to ignite my festive spirit.
+Yes, I was definitely yearning for a cooler climate and ignite my festive spirit.

-To read my Leavenworth Christmas story published in the December 2019 edition of Discovery (Cathay Pacific’s inflight magazine) click on the link to their website Small town Charm of a Leavenworth Christmas
+To read my Leavenworth Christmas story published in the December 2019 edition of Discovery (Cathay Pacific’s inflight magazine) click on the link to Cathay Pacific’s website Small town Charm of a Leavenworth Christmas

 Seattle in December